 Paid Employment in Oxford

-UK immigration policy has been quite volatile over the last 10 years – so be sure to check the latest state of play: you should only rely on official information.
-Registered graduate students have in recent years been permitted to take paid employment for up to 20 hours a week during term, and full-time during vacations.
-Spouses of overseas students on courses longer than 12 months are also permitted to take paid employment.
+Registered overseas graduate students have in recent years been permitted to take paid employment for up to 20 hours a week during term, and full-time during vacations.
+Spouses of overseas students on courses longer than 12 months are also permitted to take paid employment (but NB as of 2024 there is a new UK policy barring visas specifically for the dependants of taught Master’s students (not DPhil)).

 Be sure to note the University’s own explicit Paid Employment Guidelines, which urge that the successful pursuit of a graduate course is unlikely to be compatible with more than 8 weekly hours of paid work.
-UK visa conditions always need to be borne in mind.

 M.B.
-Rev. 09/2022
+Rev. 06/2025